Attentive (company)

-Attentive (also known as Attentive Mobile) is an American AI-powered mobile marketing platform that provides marketing automation designed to assist businesses with personalizing consumer engagement.

-The customer engagement platform is used by more than 8,000 businesses for omnichannel marketing and interacting with customers across channels including email, SMS, push, and RCS.
+Attentive (also known as Attentive Mobile) is an American company that sells a mobile marketing software service.
+Their customer engagement software is used by more than 8,000 businesses for multichannel marketing and interacting with customers through email, SMS, push notifications, and RCS.
 The company is based in New York City, with offices in San Francisco, CA; London, England; and Sydney, AUS.

 History

-Attentive was founded in 2016 by Brian Long and Andrew Jones.
-Previously, in 2012, the pair founded TapCommerce, a startup focused on targeted advertising campaigns for apps, which was acquired by Twitter in 2014.
-With Attentive, they aimed to develop a text communication platform for businesses, enabling retailers to personalize mobile messages as part of a targeted and interactive strategy.

-In February 2018, Attentive raised $13 million in a Series A funding round, led by Bain Capital Ventures.
-In August 2019, the company raised an additional $40 million in a Series B funding round, led by Sequoia Capital.
-In January 2020, the company raised $70 million in a Series C funding round, led by Sequoia and IVP.
-In April 2020, the company announced it had extended the Series C by an additional $40 million.
-In September 2020, the company closed a $230 million Series D funding round led by Coatue Management, bringing its total amount raised to $394 million, and giving it a $2.2 billion valuation.
-In March 2021, the company raised an additional $470 million in a Series E funding round, bringing its total amount raised to $864 million.
+Attentive was founded by Brian Long and Andrew Jones, who previously founded TapCommerce, a mobile app advertising startup acquired by Twitter.
+In September 2020, Attentive closed a $230 million Series D funding round led by Coatue Management, giving it a $2.2 billion valuation.
+In March 2021, the company raised an additional $470 million in a Series E funding round.

-In 2020, Attentive was on the list from CB Insights and Fast Company of 50 future “unicorns” (companies that are projected to eventually be valued over $1 billion).
+In 2020, Attentive was on a list from CB Insights and Fast Company of 50 future "unicorns" (companies that are projected to eventually be valued over $1 billion).
 The company was named one of Deloitte Technology Fast 500 winners in 2021, 2022, 2023, and 2024.

-In April 2022, Attentive opened its first international office, in London, England.

 In June 2023, Amit Jhawar was named CEO after serving as president since January 2021.
-In November 2023, Attentive drove $1.8 Billion in online sales for its customers during Cyber Week.
+In November 2023, Attentive said it processed messaging campaigns that generated $1.8 billion in online sales for its customers during Cyber Week.
+Attentive had considered holding an initial public offering (IPO) in 2024, but in late 2023 they decided to postpone it.